mixer04/ExchangeRateApp/README.md

 # ExchangeRateApp

-A simple Python application that uses the ExchangeRate-API to fetch real-time exchange rates.
+This is a simple Python application that uses the ExchangeRate-API to fetch real-time exchange rates.

 ## Installation

-Install the required packages:
+Install the `requests` library by running the following command:

 ```bash
 pip install requests